Kiwifuit/avr-hal-template/README.md

 > *This is a **VERY** hacky solution to a problem where it produced a weird compiler error.
-Please use the original template if [this issue](https://github.com/Rahix/avr-hal-template/issues/30) has been resolved.*
+Please use the original template if [this issue](https://github.com/Rahix/avr-hal-template/issues/30) has been resolved.
+Only use this template if it hasn't or if you like `clippy` to be added in the [`rust-toolchain.toml`](./rust-toolchain.toml)*

 `avr-hal-template`
 ==================